sanskrit/raw_etexts_english/blogs/manasataramgini/2007-10-16_the-sense-of-paroksha-and-anumana.md

 +++
-title = "The sense of pArokSha andxa0anumAna"
+title = "The sense of pArokSha and anumAna"

 +++
 What constitutes the meeting of the minds with a vipra (used in the